OpReportISIS/GeneralApps/README.md

 # GeneralApps
-A repository for applications used across different platforms for #OpReportISIS
+A repository for general purpose applications for #OpReportISIS